mamilone/FPNA-Final/README.txt

 Note: if you're in a part of setup which is not specified in tutorial, just press "Next".

-1. Download the code folders/files from https://github.com/manishjayswal/FPA_final
+1. Download the code folders/files from: https://github.com/mamilone/FPNA-Final
    1.1 How to download : Once entering site, press "code" button highlighted in green and then press "download zip".
 Then Extract the downloaded zip.
    1.2 Open VS Code, and then open the folder in VS Code.